keokilee/makahiki/README.md

 * cd into the makahiki/makahiki folder.
 * If you used virtualenvwrapper, start the virtual environment by typing `workon <environment-name>`.
-* Check if you have pip installed by typing `pip help`.
-If it works, great.
-Otherwise, type `easy_install pip` to install it.
 * Type `pip install -r requirements.txt` from the application root.
 This will load the dependencies in requirements.txt.

 ## Setting up Makahiki